 We are conducting a Phase 2 multi-center, open-label, Simon two-stage study ("FAWCETT" or "Fighting Anal-Cancer with CTL Enhancing Tumor Therapy"), testing axalimogene filolisbac in patients with persistent or recurrent metastatic anal cancer.
 FAWCETT is designed to evaluate the efficacy and safety of axalimogene filolisbac as a monotherapy in patients with HPV-associated metastatic anal cancer who have received at least one prior treatment regimen for the advanced disease.
-Patients will receive IV axalimogene filolisbac monotherapy (1x10 9 CFU) every 3 weeks for \leq 2 years or until a discontinuation criterion is met.
-Stage 1 of the trial targeted enrollment of 36 patients with anal cancer whose disease recurred after receiving treatment, with an interim analysis planned on enrollment of 31 evaluable pts (\geq 1 post-baseline scan) and met the predetermined safety and efficacy criteria required to proceed into the second stage of patient enrollment.
-Prior to opening the second stage of this study, the company will evaluate its study design, including a monotherapy verses combination therapy approach.
+Patients will receive IV axalimogene filolisbac monotherapy ( $1x10^9$ CFU) every 3 weeks for $\leq 2$ years or until a discontinuation criterion is met.
+Stage 1 of the trial targeted enrollment of 36 patients with anal cancer whose disease recurred after receiving treatment, with an interim analysis planned on enrollment of 31 evaluable pts ( $\geq 1$ post-baseline scan) and met the predetermined safety and efficacy criteria required to proceed into the second stage of patient enrollment.

 Preliminary Stage 1 results from 29 of the planned evaluable patients showed 1 (3.5%) patient had a durable partial response lasting > 6 months (after progression on prior anti-PD-1 therapy) and 7 had stable disease (24%).
 Disease control rate was 28%.
 The current Kaplan Meier 6-month PFS estimate is 22%, indicating the study can proceed to Stage 2 of enrollment.
-Common (\geq 30%) TRAEs were grade 1-2 chills/rigors, fever, hypotension and vomiting.
+Common ( $\geq$ 30%) TRAEs were grade 1-2 chills/rigors, fever, hypotension and vomiting.
 Grade 3 TRAEs of cytokine related symptoms (n=1; SAE), infusion related reactions (n=2; 1 SAE) and hypotension (n=2; 1 SAE) were reported.
-These results will be reported at the annual meeting of the European Society for Medical Oncology (ESMO) in September 2017.
+These results were reported at the annual meeting of the European Society for Medical Oncology (ESMO) in September 2017.